-The communication plan [in-progress: has been developed] to educate the college community about required health measures, enforcement, and consequences of non-compliance through education, signage on campus, and electronic announcements.
+The communication plan seeks to educate the college community about required health measures, enforcement, and consequences of non-compliance through education, signage on campus, and electronic announcements.
 The communication campaign and the required education will emphasize that health and well-being are a shared responsibility among students, employees, vendors, volunteers, visitors, and surrounding community members.